eugenewebdevs/archive/2019-06-27-Service Workers Go Offline or Go Home/README.md

 ## About

-Yves will be exploring what service workers are and how to implement them in your applications.
-The talk will include use cases, details on the benefits and caveats of using service workers, and info on Workbox (a Google library to facilitate the usage of workers).
-We will also explore the Cache API and how you can create an experience close to (or even better than) native mobile apps with service workers.
+In this presentation, Yves explores what service workers are and how to implement them in your application.
+The talk includes use cases, details on the benefits and caveats of using service workers, and info on Workbox (a Google library to facilitate the usage of workers).
+We also explore how you can create an experience close to (or even better than) native mobile apps with service workers and progressive web apps.

 ## Meet up